uiiverse/Uiiverse/README.md

 # Thanks to

-- Robert (again) for letting me use most of his code
+- Luna (again) for letting me use most of his code
 - Seth for doing Cedar
-- joo for themes and JS
+- jo for themes and JS
 - The Uiiverse Team for helping me do this
 - Everyone at Uiiverse for supporting the project
 - You for checking this out